Top Ten Ways to Prove a Good Faith Marriage for Immigration

 • Petitioner has filed previous petitions in behalf of aliens, especially prior alien spouses.

-Where such red flags exist, more persuasive evidence of the validity of the marriage will need to be submitted.
+Where such red flags exist, more persuasive evidence of the good faith marriage will need to be submitted.

 Submit copies of as many documents as you wish to establish this fact and to demonstrate the circumstances of the relationship from the date of the marriage to the present date.
 The list of documents below is illustrative, so feel free to provide other persuasive evidence.